ecmwf/earthkit-data/docs/guide/sources.rst

 .. py:function:: from_source("wekeo", dataset, *args, **kwargs)
   :noindex:

   `WEkEO`_ is the Copernicus DIAS reference service for environmental data and virtual processing environments.
-The ``wekeo`` source provides access to `WEkEO`_ using the WEkEO "grammar".
+The ``wekeo`` source provides access to `WEkEO`_ using the WEkEO grammar.
 The retrieval is based on the hda_ Python API.

   :param str dataset: the name of the WEkEO dataset
   :param tuple *args: specifies the request as a dict